Balanced B and D-type orthosymplectic quivers -- Magnetic quivers for product theories: Forking orthosymplectic quivers ( -type) Forking orthosymplectic quivers (D-type)

 \paragraph{Product of rank 1 theories.} The $E_{n+1}\times E_{n+1}$ orthosymplectic quivers whose Coulomb branches are the product of two minimal nilpotent orbit closures of $\mathfrak{e}_{n+1}$ are displayed in Table \ref{EnProdtable}.
 For these quivers, integer-plus-half contributions enhances the Coulomb branch global symmetry.
 When this enhancement happens, \eqref{soxso} no longer predicts the correct global symmetry and explicit Hilbert series computations are required.
 For $3\leq n \leq 7$, the Coulomb branch Hilbert series are computed and, upon taking the square root, are compared with the known Hilbert series of $\overline{\mathcal{O}}^{\mathfrak{e}_{n+1}}_{\mathrm{min}}$.
 Details are provided in Table \ref{EnProdtableT}.

 For the $n=5,6,7$ cases of Table \ref{EnProdtable}, the orthosymplectic quivers can be understood as class $\mathcal{S}$ theories with untwisted $D_4$, $D_5$, and $D_7$ punctures, respectively.
 For $n=5$, the $E_6\times E_6$ orthosymplectic quiver already appeared in \cite{Chacaltana:2011ze}.
 For $n=6$, the orthosymplectic quiver is derived in \cite{Akhond:2021knl} using brane webs and O5 planes.
+It has been noted before that certain class $\mathcal{S}$ theories can be factorised into the product of two theories \cite{Distler:2017xba,Distler:2018gbc,Ergun:2020fnm}.

 \paragraph{General product families.} In \cite{Bourget:2020xdz}, the $E_{n+1}$ orthosymplectic quivers have been extended to infinite families for each $n$.
 The orthosymplectic quivers in Table \ref{EnProdtable} can be extended in a similar fashion to the infinite families shown in Table \ref{EnProdtable2}.
 These magnetic quivers describe the Higgs branches of two copies of 5d $\Ncal=1$ $\sprm(k)$ SQCD theories at the UV fix point, see Section \ref{sec:branes_5d}.
-For $n<7$ and small $k$, Coulomb branch Hilbert series have been computed, see Table \ref{EnProdtableT}, and compared against the results (after taking their products) in \cite{Bourget:2020xdz}.
+For $n<7$ and small $k$, Coulomb branch Hilbert series have

+been computed, see Table \ref{EnProdtableT}, and compared against the results (after taking their products) in \cite{Bourget:2020xdz}.
 Also, the Coulomb branch dimension, computed directly from the quiver, is compared and agreement is found for all the infinite sequences.

-One observes that the quivers in Table \ref{EnProdtable2} can be obtained through gauging flavour symmetries of the framed quivers in Section \ref{forkingit}.
-This can occur only when the rank of the flavour nodes is at least one.
-For instance, one may gauge the flavour symmetries in the cases \eqref{firstfork} and \eqref{finalfinitequiver}.
-Gauging the two $\sorm(2)$ flavour symmetries in \eqref{firstfork} reproduces the $E_6\times E_6 $ family.
-The $\sorm(4)$ flavour symmetry in \eqref{finalfinitequiver} can be gauged to a $\sorm(4)$ gauge symmetry to give the $E_8\times E_8$ family or gauged to a $\urm(1)\times \urm(1)$ symmetry to give